raganwald/raganwald.github.com/index.md

 - <a id="fnref:expression-toggles" role="doc-noteref"/>In 2015, I joined PagerDuty as its first Principal Engineer for Applications: I co-wrote features such as [insights].
 I designed and wrote foundational code for [response mobilizer], [operational reviews][operational review], [stakeholder communications], and [round-robin scheduling].<br/><span style="line-height: 2.0;" >I made the incident page live and feature toggles fancy.<a href="#:~:text=Expression%20toggles%20are,↩" class="footnote" rel="footnote" title="Expression Toggles">3</a></span>
 - In 2013, I joined GitHub's documentation tooling team and then transitioned to front-end flow: I shipped features such as [rich prose diffs].
 - <a id="fnref:mumps" role="doc-noteref"/>In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I wrote features such as its first ATM and Café locator.
-I used Enterprise Architectural Patterns for integration with and extending the functionality of legacy systems.<a href="#:~:text=Ask%20me%20about%20MUMPS%20and%20JDBC,↩" class="footnote" rel="footnote" title="More about legacy technologies">4</a>
+I used Enterprise Architectural Patterns to integrate with and extend the functionality of legacy systems.<a href="#:~:text=Ask%20me%20about%20MUMPS%20and%20JDBC,↩" class="footnote" rel="footnote" title="More about legacy technologies">4</a>
 - <a id="fnref:hypercard" role="doc-noteref"/>While serving as Program Manager for the [JProbe Suite], I designed and coded the suite's first configuration tool.<a href="#:~:text=I%20can%20be%20pragmatic,↩" class="footnote" rel="footnote" title="An unexpected software platform">5</a>
 - <a id="fnref:ceeplusplus" role="doc-noteref"/>In the early 2000s, I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.<a href="#:~:text=Threadalyzer%20was%20written%20in%20C,↩" class="footnote" rel="footnote" title="Threadalyzer's code and architecture">6</a>
 - <a id="fnref:templates" role="doc-noteref"/>In the late 1990s, I shipped a server-side templating language for Java.<a href="#:~:text=The%20templating%20language%20was,↩" class="footnote" rel="footnote" title="More about the language">7</a>